Investigating Labeler Bias in Face Annotation for Machine Learning: Discussion

 \section{Discussion}

-In this work, we set out to answer two research questions: (\textbf{RQ1}) What effect do stereotypes have on the way people estimate others in labeling tasks? (\textbf{RQ2}) What is the impact of the ethnicity or sex of labelers on their judgment of others?
+In this work, we set out to answer our two research questions.
 In the following, we discuss how our results address the research questions, the consequences for machine learning practice, and the limitations of our study.